3D scanning and 3D printing for museums and archeology

 3D scanning and 3D printing: new tools for museums

 Visiting a museum from your home thanks to 3D scanning

 The development of virtual museums is supported by the overall growth of the 3D printing ecosystem, including non-contact 3D scanners.

 For example, French startup Arskan 3D scanned some of the main pieces from the Museum of Fine Arts of Lyon, to create an experience out of the ordinary.

 The launch of this interactive experiment in fall 2015, accessible via an internet connection, will make the Lyon Museum the first virtual 3D museum.

 A member of Arskan scanning in 3D a statue with the 3D scanner FaroArm.

-> Sketchfab – Museums.
-More than 30 museums, including the famous British Museum and The Metropolitan Museum of Art display thousand of high resolution 3D scans of their collections.
-Now visible in Virtual Reality!
+- Sketchfab > Museums.
+More than 30 museums, including the famous British Museum and The Metropolitan Museum of Art, share here thousands of high-resolution 3D models obtained from 3D scans of their collections.
+These files are even visible in VR (Virtual Reality)!